 Pilots’ have a mantra: ‘Brief the plan, fly the brief.’
 The brief is the mission; the mission is the brief.
-Pilots want to feel that their mission has run like a well-scripted, well-rehearsed play: with great timing from every actor, stagehand, and musician; no missed lines; quick recovery from any left-field glitches; each participant having an irresistible energy for getting the job done and done well.
+Pilots want to feel that their mission has run like a well-scripted, well-rehearsed play: with great timing from every actor, stagehand, and musician; no missed lines; quick recovery from any left-field glitches; each participant having irresistible energy for getting the job done and done well.
 If at the end of a mission a pilot can say ‘It went according to plan’, it’s a happy day.
 It’s also a rare one, for plans rarely survive contact with reality.
 The reasons are infinite, but logically, it’s because: the plan was not so good in the first place; someone didn’t know the plan; someone hasn’t followed the plan; or reality has dramatically changed.
-Follow a high performance framework like Flex to plan–brief–execute–debrief and you’ll address the first three of these risks in turn.
-But what about the inevitability of change.
+The beauty of a high-performance framework such as Flex enables you to plan–brief–execute–debrief to address the first three of these risks in turn.
+But what about the inevitability of change?
 How do we keep our plan wedded to reality?

 Regardless of where you operate – the boardroom, the showroom, the storeroom, or the war room – plans have to be adapted because the reality of a situation changes.
 If you know how reality will change, you’re smarter and perhaps more divine than most and your plan will reflect that.
 (In fact, many changes you will have foreseen, and included in the contingencies of your flexible plan.)
-But if you’re human, Flex may help.
+But if you’re human like us, then you’re going to see a gap between where you WANT to be and where you ARE, so Flex may help.

 Let’s go back to the philosophy behind Flex.
 It’s aiming for flawless execution, not flawless planning.
 You don’t have to obsess about the plan being perfect, because it’s the execution that matters.
 However fast or good your planning, a plan is accurate only for the minute it’s made.
 It will keep changing until captured in the moment of time that is the brief, and then it will continue to change.

 So, how do we keep our plan to reality?
-Every plan should include team check-in points, an execution rhythm of regular X-Gap reviews to analyze the gap between the plan and its execution.
+Every plan should include team check-in points, an execution rhythm, take a look at Harverd Business reviews article on, regular X-Gap reviews to analyze the gap between the plan and its execution.
 Each X-Gap (short for ‘execution gaps’) is a decision point for the mission: continue, adjust, or abort?
-Green light, yellow, or red?
-If reality changes between X-Gaps, your plan will change too.
+Greenlight, yellow, or red?
+If reality changes between X-Gaps, your plan will have to change too.

 Why have X-Gap meetings?

 Keeping on top of what’s happening is the driving reason for our X-Gap meetings, but not the only one.
-People forget things.
+People forget things, they make mistakes and sometimes they just don’t get the things done you need them to do.
 (There, we said it.
 It’s out there.)
 People don’t always do what they plan to do.
 (Truth is hard.)
 People are more likely to do things when they’ve committed to do so to someone else.
 People don’t like facing people when they haven’t met that commitment.

-People are more likely to do things when they’ve committed to do so to someone else.
-People don’t like facing people when they haven’t met that commitment
+People are more likely to do things when they’ve committed to do so to someone else, in a peer group.
+People don’t like facing people when they haven’t met that commitment.